8 Best No-Logs VPNs in 2024: Audited & Confirmed

 The provider’s no-logs policy is very straightforward.
 It only stores your email address (for creating your account) and your payment information, which it needs for issuing refunds.
 It also collects server load information to help users connect to the best servers, and it logs whether or not users have used the VPN service in the past 30 days — NordVPN does this to dispute unfair chargebacks.

-NordVPN has tier-based subscriptions and plans that start from $3.09 / month.
+NordVPN has tier-based subscriptions and plans that start from $2.99 / month.
+You can buy a plan with crypto for more privacy.
 All purchases are covered by a 30-day money-back guarantee.

 Bottom Line:

-NordVPN is a high-security VPN with an independently audited no-logs policy.
-In addition, its no-logs policy has also been proven true when one of the data centers the provider worked with suffered a data breach.
-The VPN also has very strong security features, including a malware blocker and a data breach monitoring tool.
+NordVPN is a secure no-logs VPN that further enhances privacy with its colocated servers, which are fully owned and managed in-house to prevent third-party access.
+Its no-logs policy has been verified through independent audits and proven true when one of the data centers the provider worked with suffered a data breach.
+The VPN also releases regular transparency reports and uses RAM-only servers.
 It backs all plans with a 30-day money-back guarantee.

 Read the full NordVPN review